Marine Corps Officer Ranks

 Lieutenant Colonel’s are the second field officer grade in the U.S. Marine Corps.
 They command between 300 and 1,000 Marines at a given time and are assisted by one Major, junior commissioned officers, and one Command Sergeant Major as an enlisted advisor.
 It typically takes 16 to 22 years to reach the rank of Lieutenant Colonel.

 Colonels in the U.S. Marine Corps typically go to the Army War College in Pennsylvania or the Marine Corps War College in Virginia.
-It takes roughly 17 years to reach this rank, and it is considered to be the final step before reaching the General Officer ranks.
+It typically takes 21 to 23 years to reach this rank, and it is considered to be the final step before reaching the General Officer ranks.

 Brigadier General (BGen)(O7)